Jefferson Seed Library

 My personal experience

 Once they germinate, they are very easy to grow.
 I’ve planted them in various flowerbeds in the yard.
 The most successful one was in the front flower bed.
-It really loved that spot.
-I forgot about it and it wasn’t until fall clean up that it was ‘rediscovered.’
+I really loved that spot.
+I forgot about it and it wasn’t until fall clean-up that it was ‘rediscovered.’
 It had grown to 4 feet long, with absolutely no care from me.
 They’ve never gotten that big anywhere else!

 Seed Saving